acolomitchi/distspectrum/README.md

     transforn from the tip-of-the-mouse pointer

 2. **Why**: machine learning usually involves clustering.
-If you know how many clusters to seek, the problem is simpler than when you don't.
+If you know how many clusters to seek, the problem is simpler than when you don't.<br>
      I wanted a tool to explore what a computer would "see" if examining only the distribution of distances, perhaps such information may be used to in separatings clusters.
      That is to say, this is rather a toy for a human mind (mine) to explore a bit the problem